jagrvargen/holbertonschool-low_level_programming/0x07-recursion/README.md

 1. print_rev_recursion - Prints a string in reverse using recursion.

 2. strlen_recursion - Returns the length of a string using recursion.

+3. factorial - Returns the factorial of a given number.